Skip to main content

 A sophisticated analysis of cognitive optimization requires moving beyond a generalized discussion of “brain health” and into the specific, interconnected systems that govern neuronal function.
 The central axis for this deep exploration is the somatotropic axis, the intricate feedback loop involving Growth Hormone (GH) and Insulin-like Growth Factor 1 (IGF-1).

 The age-related decline of this system, a state known as somatopause, is a critical factor in the emergence of cognitive deficits.
 It represents a key intersection where metabolic health, neuroinflammation, and neuronal plasticity converge.
-Understanding this axis is paramount to evaluating the relative and combined efficacy of and peptide therapies.
+Understanding this axis is paramount to evaluating the relative and combined efficacy of lifestyle interventions and peptide therapies.

 The Somatopause and Its Neurological Consequences